 SSH certificates bind names to public keys.
 This SSH host certificate has the identity testhost which is why the following entry must be added to the local /etc/hosts file on the VM:

-$ tail -n 1 /etc/hosts192.168.0.101 testhost
+$ tail -n 1 /etc/hosts 192.168.0.101 testhost

 sshd on testhost, the VM generated by Vagrant.
 Please note that for demo purposes the PKI is shared with the VM using a shared directory mount.
 Below you can see the relevant lines from the testhost VM's

 - TrustUserCAKeys: The root SSH user public key used to verify SSH user certificates.

-HostKey: The SSH private key specific to this host.
+- HostKey: The SSH private key specific to this host.

-HostCertificate: The SSH public certificate that uniquely identifies this host (signed by the root SSH host private key).
+- HostCertificate: The SSH public certificate that uniquely identifies this host (signed by the root SSH host private key).

 step, you can authenticate with your SSH-enabled CA and fetch a new SSH certificate.

 In one terminal window, run the following command to startup your CA (password is

 In another terminal window run: